What Is A Watercolor Tattoo & How Long Should It Last?

 Another argument is that this style of body art is still relatively new, and therefore it hasn’t been around for long enough to determine how older, more aged tattoos will eventually turn out in 20 or 30 years time.

 Simply put, all tattoos fade eventually – even solid black ones.
 Although watercolor tattoos may fade slightly quicker; if the artist does a good job as mentioned above, it shouldn’t matter too much in the grand scheme of things as it should be easy enough to apply a touch-up to the well-thought-out tattoo.

 Oh, and we’re not talking in a matter of months here.
 As long as your artist is an experienced professional, your watercolor tattoo should not really fade at all in the first several years as long as you look after it and don’t abuse it (which is covered in the section below).

-Several years down the line your tattoo will then likely begin to fade in a slow, gradual process - just like every other kind of tattoo (except maybe just a little bit quicker due to the lighter coloring).
+Several years down the line your ink will then likely begin to fade in a slow, gradual process – just like every other kind of tattoo (except maybe just a little bit quicker due to the lighter coloring).